 We provide energy-efficiency and rebuilding services: Radiant barrier installations, weatherization assistance, and Home Energy Rating Systems (HERS) testing, and more – to reduce your energy costs.

-We keep the Lower 9 informed: Through our weekly Lower 9 News email newsletter, neighborhood meetings, Facebook page and Sustain the Nine blog – CSED wants to help residents stay up-to-date on every opportunity and the challenges they face.
+We keep the Lower 9 informed: Through our weekly Lower 9 News email newsletter, neighborhood meetings, and Facebook page – CSED wants to help residents stay up-to-date on every opportunity and the challenges they face.